gofiber/fiber/docs/api/redirect.md

 ### Back

-Redirects back to refer URL.
-It redirects to fallback URL if refer header doesn't exists, with specified status, a positive integer that corresponds to an HTTP status code.
+Redirects back to the referer URL.
+It redirects to a fallback URL if the referer header doesn't exist, with a specified status, a positive integer that corresponds to an HTTP status code.

 :::info
 If **not** specified, status defaults to **302 Found**.